-- Foods with low glycemic index, which are diabetic friendly foods that prevent spikes in the blood sugar levels.
+- Foods with a low glycemic index, which are diabetic-friendly foods that prevent spikes in blood sugar levels.

-- Fat reduction (both visible fat and invisible fat) by means of oil restriction, especially unhealthy fat reduction.
+- Fat reduction (both visible fat and invisible fat) using oil restriction, especially unhealthy fat reduction.

 - A diabetic diet must include good quality protein in the optimal quantity.
 A diabetic diet must also avoid sugar, both visible and invisible, in the diet.

-- Healthy Activity (Exercise Routine) - Proper exercise not only helps maintaining healthy weight but also it allows proper uptake and utilization of glucose, thus balancing the body’s sugar level.
-Appropriate physical activity helps in fat reduction, reducing stress and enhances stamina.
-Physical activity such as brisk walk of at least 30 minutes every day can serve the purpose.
+Healthy Activity (Exercise Routine): Proper exercise not only helps to maintain a healthy weight but also allows proper uptake and utilization of glucose, thus balancing the body’s sugar level.
+Appropriate physical activity helps in fat reduction, reducing stress, and enhances stamina.
+Physical activity such as a brisk walk of at least 30 minutes every day can serve the purpose.

-- Regular check-ups & SMBG – Regular health checks are mandatory as keep a diabetic or even a non-diabetic aware about their actual health condition.
+Regular check-ups & SMBG: Regular health checks are mandatory to keep a diabetic or even a non-diabetic aware of their actual health condition.
 Self-monitoring of blood glucose (SMBG) is an important aspect of modern therapy for diabetes.
 It helps to achieve a specific level of glycemic control and enables us to delay potential complications, especially sudden and dangerous ones such as the prevention of hypoglycemia.

-- Herbal complements – Studies suggest that herbs are effective to help sooth diabetes symptoms, helping in controlling blood sugar levels, and thus, in limiting complications.
-Plant based natural herbs have been known to be safe and play a major role in management of diabetes mellitus.
-Even the World Health Organization (WHO) has recommended the evaluation of traditional plant treatments for diabetes.
+Herbal complements: Studies suggest that herbs are effective to help soothe diabetes symptoms, helping in controlling blood sugar levels, and thus, in limiting complications.
+Plant-based natural herbs have been known to be safe and play a major role in the management of diabetes mellitus.
+Even the World Health Organization (WHO) has recommended the evaluation of traditional plant extracts for diabetes.
 A few of these effective herbs include:

-- Saptarangi Bark Extract – Another research by Sidney J, 2015, on the effects of Salacia reticulate (saptarangi bark) extracts states that these have shown positive decrease in insulin levels, blood glucose, HbA1c and serum lipid levels without any adverse effect.
+Saptarangi Bark Extract: Another research by Sidney J, 2015, on the effects of Salacia reticulate (saptarangi bark) extracts states that these have shown a positive decrease in insulin levels, blood glucose, HbA1c, and serum lipid levels without any adverse effect.

-- Giloy Extracts – Extracts of T. cordifolia (Giloy) show anti-hyperglycemic action by enhancing the pancreatic secretion (of insulin) from beta cell of islets of Langerhans (Ishan Dhulia et al. / Journal of Pharmacy Research 2011).
+Giloy Extracts: Extracts of T. cordifolia (Giloy) show anti-hyperglycemic action by enhancing the pancreatic secretion (of insulin) from beta cells of islets of Langerhans (Ishan Dhulia et al. / Journal of Pharmacy Research 2011).

-BestSource Nutrition’s FIT BODY™ Diabetes Care is a perfect blend of these vital herbs and it can effectively regenerate β‑cell, increase insulin sensitivity and regulate blood sugar levels.
-It is combination of all natural & effective herbs that are well standardized and is very effective when used in combination with a healthy diabetic diet and exercise for management of blood sugar levels.
+BestSource Nutrition’s FIT BODY Diabetes Care is a perfect blend of these vital herbs and it can effectively regenerate β‑cell, increase insulin sensitivity and regulate blood sugar levels.
+It is a combination of all-natural & effective herbs that are well standardized and is very effective when used in combination with a healthy diabetic diet and exercise for the management of blood sugar levels.